 We Do Declare project, 2017

-This is a contemporary reading of the #DeclarationOfIndependence as part of the WE DO DECLARE project.
+This is a contemporary reading of the Declaration Of Independence as part of the WE DO DECLARE project.

-With an ensemble of 56 readers from across America and around the world, the Declaration was revisited in the summer of 2017, By The People, For The People with notes of prescient protests to the political circumstances impact the U.S. and the world after the election outcomes of November 2016.
-The simple goal: To engage our citizenry by getting people to really listen to these words.
-To hear them, not just as a historical document, but as a present call-to-action, from a diverse chorus of voices that we recognize, with the additional understanding that the Constitution and Bill of Rights that follow this document are still insufficient in providing equal rights to all.
-There were originally 56 signatures attached to the Declaration, inclusive of domestic and foreign born signees, so We collaborated with a diverse collective of 56 multicultural, multigenerational people from across the country and around the world, 241 years later, to make this urgent protest piece in solidarity titled: WE DO DECLARE.
+The simple goal was to engage our citizenry by getting people to really listen to these words.
+To hear them, not just as a historical document, but as a present call-to-action, from a diverse chorus of voices that we recognize, with the additional understanding that the Constitution and Bill of Rights that follow this document, are still insufficient in providing equal rights to all.
+There were originally 56 signatures attached to the Declaration, inclusive of domestic and foreign born signees, so we collaborated with a diverse collective of 56 multicultural, multigenerational people from across the country and around the world, 241 years later, to make this urgent protest piece in solidarity titled: WE DO DECLARE.

-April 29th, 2020 with Photographic Center NW and Northwest Film Forum
+Screened at Capitol Hill Arts District Streaming Festival, Seattle, WA on April 29th, 2020 with Photographic Center NW and Northwest Film Forum

 #WeDoDeclare #WeDoDeclareProject #LifeLibertyHappiness #WeThePeople #ARTasActivism